GoldenbergLab/lab-helper-codes/examples/sentiment_analysis/sentiment_analysis_sentistrength/README.md

 2. The folder **SentiStrength_Data** which contains the dictionaries.
 3. **sentiment_rater_new.py** which has the code that communicates with the the java code.

-Ones all three stages have been implemented, follow the instructions on jupyeter notebook.
+Ones all three stages have been implemented, follow the instructions on jupyter notebook.

+**Memory usage:** on a file of about 200k short texts it takes 24GB memory and several hours to run the operation.
+Consider sending to the GRID or similar apparatus.